qianyang1997/qianyang1997.github.io/_pages/about.md

 Want to chat more about data science, politics, the benefits and struggles of a liberal arts education, or simply inquire about my top 3 Broadway musicals?
 [Email](mailto:qyang1997@outlook.com?subject=[GitHub]) me anytime.

-Interested in learning more about me?
+For more info...
 ------
-Browse the [writing](/writing/) page for my selected academic articles.
-Visit my [blog posts](/blog/) for a more casual read.
-If you want to get an idea of some of the recent projects I've been working on, take a look at my [portfolio](/portfolio/).
-And of course, feel free to connect with me on [LinkedIn](https://linkedin/in/qianyang19).
+Browse some of my selected [academic articles](/writing/), or visit my [blog posts](/blog/) for a more casual read.
+Curious about my recent projects?
+Take a look at my [portfolio](/portfolio/).
+And of course, feel free to connect with me on [LinkedIn](https://linkedin/in/qianyang19), and subscribe to my [Youtube channel](https://www.youtube.com/channel/UCltKZgDbJlFF6haCc0J3d0g) for some soothing Schumann and Brahms.